Oliver Goldsmith - Author of the Vicar of Wakefield

 Oliver Goldsmith

-Born ca. 1730
+Born 1730

-Died Apr 04, 1774 from kidney failure
+from kidney failure

 Dr. Goldsmith

 Irish author, probably born in the County of Longford, the son of a clergyman in the Church of England.
 He got a BA from Trinity College, Dublin, in 1749, whereafter he went to Edinburgh to study medicine.
 Best known for The Vicar of Wakefield, which was published in 1766.
 Other works include the plays The Good Natured Man (1768) and She Stoops to Conquer (1773), as well as the long poems The Traveller (1764) and The Deserted Village (1770).
-He died from some sort of kidney failure in on April 4, 1774.
+He died from kidney failure in on April 4, 1774.

-Life with Boswell:
+Life with Boswell

 Boswell first met Goldsmith at Thomas Davies bookshop on Christmas day, 1762 and described him as "a curious, odd, pedantic fellow with some genius."
 They also met at Drury Lane on the opening night of Frances Sheridan's comedy The Discovery (February 2, 1763), and Boswell went to see Goldsmith at his lodgings in Canonbury House (Islington) on June 26, 1763.

-On July 1, 1763 Goldsmith gave Boswell a very fitting characteristic, as recounted by Boswell in his journal: He said I had a method of making people speak.
+On July 1, 1763, Goldsmith gave Boswell a very fitting characteristic, as recounted by Boswell in his journal: He said I had a method of making people speak.
 "Sir," said I, "that is next best to speaking myself."
 "Nay," said he, "But you do both."
 I must say indeed that if I excel in anything, it is in address and making myself easily agreeable..

-In his journal of September 21, 1769 Boswell mentions meeting him by chance, in the place where they first met, Davies' bookshop, and that they hadn't seen each other for about 3 years.
-This presumably means, that they met during Boswell's short stay in London in February and March, 1766.
+In his journal of September 21, 1769, Boswell mentions meeting him by chance, in the place where they first met, Davies' bookshop, and that they hadn't seen each other for about 3 years.
+This presumably means that they met during Boswell's short stay in London in February and March 1766.

 From 1769 until Goldsmith's death they met occasionally, dining and chatting together in various circumstances, and Goldsmith was chairman of the Literary Club on the night (May 30, 1773) that Boswell was elected a member.